What is the difference between home exchange and paid for short term rentals?

 Where does home exchange fall in all of this?

-The question that many of our members are probably asking themselves: Where does home exchange fall in all of this?
-The good news, and one of the reasons we love home exchange so much, is that there are no financial transactions between members, which means exchanging your home would not technically fall under the short-term rental restrictions.
+The good news, and one of the reasons we love house swapping so much, is that there are no financial transactions between members, which means exchanging your home would not technically fall under the short-term rental restrictions.
 There is actually a section in the New York State Multiple Dwelling Law that clearly protects home exchangers.

-We are sure not many people are interested in reading a 158 page document on housing laws, so we provided the important sections that pertain to home exchange below...
+We are sure not many people are interested in reading a 158 page document on housing laws, so we provided the important sections that pertain to home swaps below...

 (B) incidental and occasional occupancy of such dwelling unit for fewer than thirty consecutive days by other natural persons when the permanent occupants are temporarily absent for personal reasons such as vacation or medical treatment, provided that there is no monetary compensation paid to the permanent occupants for such occupancy.